eduardoiann/pokeapp/README.md

  ### Styles

-  Where all the SASS variables that I created are stored for easy import throughout the app.
-There aren't many, but they are mine and I like them! =D
+  Where all the SASS variables that I created are stored for easy import throughout the app, such as  "$pokemon-font-color" or "$pokemon-button-text-shadow"

  ### Utils